thomasdarimont/embedded-spring-boot-keycloak-server/readme.md

 # Modules

-## embedded-spring-boot-keycloak-server-support
+## embedded-keycloak-server-spring-boot-support
 This module contains the necessary bits to embed a Keycloak server in a Spring Boot app.

+## embedded-keycloak-server-spring-boot-starter
+This module contains a Spring Boot starter for an Embedded Keycloak Server.

-## embedded-spring-boot-keycloak-server-plain
+## embedded-keycloak-server-plain
 This module contains the raw embed a Keycloak server in a Spring Boot app without additional customizations.

-## embedded-spring-boot-keycloak-server-custom
+## embedded-keycloak-server-custom
 This module contains the embed a Keycloak server in a Spring Boot app with additional customizations.

 # Build